Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Melee** touch, one creature
 > **Trigger:**  You hit with an attack
 > **Effect:** The target takes damage equal to 2+ your Dexterity modifier.
 You shift 1.
+> **Special:**  You can use this power once per round.
-> **Special:**  *Level 11:* Melee touch, one or two creatures.
+> *Level 11:* Melee touch, one or two creatures.
 > *Level 21:* Melee touch, all enemies.
-> You can use this power once per round.

 ### Powers
 You can choose powers from your class disciplines.
 When you do so, you can replace any reference to the discipline's key ability with Constitution instead.
-You can replace any reference to the discipline's secondary ability or abilities with the secondary ability linked to your talent.
+You can replace any reference to the discipline's secondary ability with the secondary ability linked to your talent.

 **Class Disciplines:** Red in Tooth and Claw, Strong Bidding, Frontline Fighting.